-The magical golden sandstone city of Jaisalmer, situated in Rajasthan's Thar desert, conjures up images of an Arabian Nights fable.
+The mirage-like golden sandstone city of Jaisalmer, in Rajasthan's Thar desert, conjures up images of an Arabian Nights fable.
 Be inspired by this list of must-see attractions and places to visit!
 To avoid the searing summer desert heat, it's best to visit between September and mid March.
 You'll be able to experience the full splendor of the city if you go during the annual Jaisalmer Desert Festival, usually held in early February or late January.

-Jaisalmer Fort and Fort Palace
+Jaisalmer Fort and Palace Museum

 Most tourists take a camel safari -- it's the quintessential Jaisalmer experience!
 A camel safari will also give you the opportunity to witness the rustic, rural desert life of India.
 It's possible to go on a quick one day safari or a hardcore safari as long as 30 days!
 However, it's important that you choose the provider carefully as the safari business is extremely competitive and you definitely get what you pay for.
-Find out more in this guide to camel safaris in India.Continue to 5 of 11 below.
+Find out more in this guide to camel safaris in India.

 Sand Dunes and Desert National Park

 Hordes of people head to the famous and picturesque Sam Sand Dunes, around 50 minutes west of Jaisalmer, at sunset.
 Cultural performances and camel rides create a carnival atmosphere.
 It's possible to stay at a desert camp in the area.
 The majority are located close to the Sam Dunes.
 However, there are other options that provide unique, non-touristy experiences.
 Check out these top Jaisalmer desert camps for glamping.
-On the way to the Sam Dunes, Kuldhara Abandoned Village is a worthwhile place to visit.
+On the way to the Sam Dunes, Kuldhara Abandoned Village is an interesting place to visit.

 Peacocks at Khaba Fort

 AddressDedha, Rajasthan 345001, India